See new trail maps below (current as of October 20, 2017)

 66 Trail Plan

-The following images show the trail on the highway side of the noise barrier, as well as on the other side.
+The following images show the trail on the highway side of the noise barrier, outside of the noise barrier away from the highway, and without the noise barrier.

 The bike trail will be 10 feet wide, with a 2 foot-wide shoulder on each side, in accordance with VDOT standards.
 In certain space-constrained locations, the trail width may be reduced to 8 feet, with shoulders.